Why Buy New: New Home Landscaping and Curb Appeal

 If you are building a new construction home in Florida with Highland Homes, great news – you get to choose all of this, and more!
 Once you’ve fallen in love with a home plan, select the exterior elevation you want to build (two to five different elevations, or exterior appearances, are available per plan), and even the home site to build your home on.

-From there, at our Personal Selection Studio you will choose from exterior options including your desired paint scheme, shingles, stone and shutter accents (per plan and elevation), front door style and hardware, garage door options, and porch, coach, and security lighting.
+From there, at our Personal Selection Studio you will choose from exterior options including your desired paint scheme, shingles, stone and shutter accents (per plan and elevation), front door style and hardware, and porch, coach, and security lighting.

 The materials used to build your home also contribute to the curb appeal by providing strong, low-maintenance, and weather-resistant exterior surfaces that will look great for many years to come.